fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Thursday (May 2)
 - Review and critique of [visual essays](visual-essays) --- very helpful for making yours better before the final due date.
 - Essential tips for finalizing your essays and portfolios.

+## Final Deadline
+- All work is due Tuesday, May 7, by 9:30am (the end of our scheduled final exam).
+Everyone is welcome to an extension until 5:00pm, Friday, May 10.
+Please send me a quick email to tell me when you've concluded work on your portfolio.